DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 3.md

 ## Expected Behavior

-A reading of 1/2 of the voltage of the battery on the resistor.
+Using the voltmeter, a reading of 4.5 Volts on the resistor.

 ## Observed Behavior

 The voltmeter shows 1/1000th of the voltage of the battery.